Yaroslava Mahuchikh: 2024: World record, Olympic gold medal, grand slam at 22 & third Diamond League title

 In August, Mahuchikh won the gold medal at the Summer Olympics in Paris, jumping 2.00 m to become a new Olympic champion.
-It was Ukraine's first individual gold of the Summer Games, following a victory in women's team sabre fencing.
-Mahuchikh became the third Ukrainian Olympic champion in athletics after Inessa Kravets in triple jump in 1996 and Nataliya Dobrynska in pentathlon in 2008.
+It was Ukraine's first individual gold of the Summer Games, following a victory in the women's team sabre fencing.
+Mahuchikh became the third Ukrainian Olympic champion in athletics after Inessa Kravets in the triple jump in 1996 and Nataliya Dobrynska in the pentathlon in 2008.
 Mahuchikh also became the first Ukrainian sportswoman to win the Youth Olympic Games and Olympic Games and to win two Olympic medals in athletics.
-After the final of the high jump event, Time, The New York Times and other media outlets wrote about her routine of resting in a sleeping bag during jump breaks, which aided her in winning gold medal at this Summer Olympics, and all of her sudden she became a hero of memes.
+After the final of the high jump event, Time, The New York Times and other media outlets wrote about her routine of resting in a sleeping bag during jump breaks, which aided her in winning gold medal at this Summer Olympics, and all of a sudden she became a hero of memes.
 After the victory at the 2024 Olympics, a song was created about Yaroslava Mahuchikh.

 On 22 August, Mahuchikh marked her debut as Olympic champion winning the Diamond League stage Athletissima in Lausanne by jumping 1.99 m.
-With this victory, her third Diamond League win of the season having previous triumphed in Stockholm and Paris, she qualified early for the Diamond League Finals at Brussels before the last leg of the Diamond League high jump series at Zürich.
+With this victory, her third Diamond League win of the season having previous triumphed in Stockholm and Paris, she qualified early for the Diamond League Finals at Brussels before the last leg of the Diamond League high jump series at Zurich.

 In September, Mahuchikh won the Diamond League stage Weltklasse Zürich amid rainy conditions with a clearance of 1.96 m, her lowest winning height in a year and a half at international competitions.
 On 13 September, Mahuchikh won the Diamond League Final in Brussels by jumping 1.97 m and winning her third Diamond League title of her career.

 In October, Mahuchikh opined in an interview that Swedish pole vaulter Armand Duplantis is the best male athlete of the world because of his record breaking achievenents.
 A few days later, both Duplantis and Mahuchikh were crowned the male and female European Athlete of the Year respectively.
 For Mahuchikh, this was her first time and she became too the first Ukrainian sportswoman to win the award and just the second Ukrainian to be crown after high jumper Bohdan Bondarenko won the men's award in 2013.